asifmahmuddev/ctms/README.md

 **Changing an email address.** The new address is held pending while a one-time link goes to it, and only opening that link moves the account.
 The address being left is warned both when the change is asked for and when it completes, and changing the password cancels the request outright.

 **Profile pictures.** PNG and JPEG only, under 5 MB, with the format read from the file's own bytes rather than its name.
 Cropped server-side with Pillow to a 512-pixel square; a stored path can outlive its file, so `profile_image_url` falls back to the shared default.

+**Public pages.** Landing, about, services and careers, with the copy in `apps/pages/content.py` rather than buried in templates.
+The services page is built from the transport app's own rate tables, so a quote and a charge cannot describe different things.

 **Contact enquiries.** Anyone may send one, signed in or not; staff move each from **New** through **In progress** to **Resolved** or **Closed**.
 What the visitor wrote is never editable, and only an administrator may delete one.